OleksiyA/CatalogBrowser/README.md

 Using Core Data (via AFIncrementalStore) for accessing web service data.

-Not operation without server url.
+Not operational without server url.